NBA Players Hailed by Pope at Vatican for Demanding Justice

-Pope Francis lauded a delegation of NBA players who met with him at the Vatican on Monday as “champions" and said he supported their work on addressing social injustice.
+Pope Francis met with NBA players at the Vatican on Monday, lauding them as “champions" and saying he supported their work on social justice.

-Five players — Marco Belinelli, Sterling Brown, Jonathan Isaac, Kyle Korver and Anthony Tolliver — were joined by NBA players' union executive director Michele Roberts and two other union executives, Sherrie Deans and Matteo Zuretti.
+The five players — Marco Belinelli, Sterling Brown, Jonathan Isaac, Kyle Korver and Anthony Tolliver — were joined in the delegation by NBA players' union executive director Michele Roberts and two other union executives, Sherrie Deans and Matteo Zuretti.

-“We're here because, frankly, we're inspired by the work that you do globally," Roberts told the pope during the meeting, which took place in the papal library.
+“We're here because, frankly, we're inspired by the work that you do globally," Roberts told the pope during the meeting in the papal library.

-“You're champions," Pope Francis said.
+“You're champions," the pope said.
 “But also giving the example of teammork, you've become a model, giving that good example of teamwork but always remaining humble ... and preserving your own humanity."

-The audience was held days before a book comes out in which Pope Francis supports demands for racial justice, specifically the actions taken following the killing of George Floyd, a Black man who died in May.
+The audience was held days before a book comes out in which Francis supports demands for racial justice,specifically the actions taken following the killing of George Floyd, a Black man who died in May.
 A police officer in Minneapolis pressed a knee against his neck for minutes while Floyd said he couldn’t breathe.

+“I was there to support my colleagues in their daily struggle in the United States, and not just for that," Belinelli said later Monday on Twitter.
+“I also went to show that athletes have an active responsibility in society and need to dedicate themselves toward changing things that don’t work.
+We athletes have a very big media platform and we’ve got to use it positively to reach where institutions are lacking.

+“The pope had important words for us: We need to continue to be united, to operate as brothers, like a team, and to set an example for the younger generations," Belinelli continued.
+“The key is to remain humble.
+I will never forget this experience.”

-Brown, in his remarks to the pope, told him about what he and the Milwaukee Bucks went through in the NBA's restart bubble — particularly when they decided to sit out a playoff game against Orlando in response to the shooting of Jacob Blake, a Black man, by police in Kenosha, Wisconsin.
+Brown, in his remarks to the pope, told him about what he, Korver and the other Milwaukee Bucks went through in the NBA's restart bubble — particularly when they decided to sit out a playoff game against Orlando in response to the shooting of Jacob Blake, a Black man, by police in Kenosha, Wisconsin.

 “It was raw and emotional for our team," Brown told the pope.